 To receive a TEACH Grant, a student must be a U.S. citizen or eligible non-citizen, and must take the following steps:

-- Complete online TEACH Grant Initial Counseling for the TEACH first grant, and Subsequent Counseling for each TEACH Grant received at https://teach-ats.ed.gov/ (done before signing the TEACH Grant Agreement to Serve)
+- Complete online TEACH Grant Initial Counseling for the TEACH first grant, and Subsequent Counseling for each TEACH Grant received (done before signing the TEACH Grant Agreement to Serve).

 TEACH Grant recipients must agree to teach for at least four full years within eight years of finishing their teacher preparation program.
 They must teach in elementary or secondary schools that have been identified by the U.S. Department of Education as serving pupils from low-income families.
-These schools are listed in the U.S. Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
+These schools are listed in the U.S. Department of Education’s Teacher Cancellation Low-Income Annual Directory.

 TEACH Grant recipients must also teach in high-need subject areas, including bilingual education and English language acquisition, foreign language, mathematics, reading, science or special education.
 There may be additional teacher shortage areas identified at the time a student begins teaching.
-These teacher subject shortage areas (not geographic areas) are listed in the U.S. Department of Education’s Annual Teacher Shortage Area Nationwide Listing.
+These teacher subject shortage areas (not geographic areas) are listed in the U.S. Department of Education’s Teacher Cancellation Low-Income Annual Directory.

 Annually, TEACH Grant recipients must sign a service agreement to acknowledge that failure to complete the teaching obligation will mean repaying the grant as a Federal Direct Unsubsidized Loan, with interest accruing from the date that the grant funds were disbursed.

 TEACH Grant recipients must complete counseling online each year and must complete Exit Counseling when graduating or leaving school.
-In addition, within 120 days of completing or ceasing enrollment in a teacher preparation program, the TEACH Grant recipient must confirm to the U.S. Department of Education that he or she will fulfill the terms and conditions of the service agreement.
+In addition, within 120 days of completing or ceasing enrollment in a teacher preparation program, the TEACH Grant recipient must confirm to the U.S. Department of Education that they will fulfill the terms and conditions of the service agreement.